Improved measurement of the branching fraction of $D_s^+\to\mu^+\nu_\mu$: Single Tag Selection

 The momentum of any pion not originating from a $K_S^0$, $\eta$, or $\eta^\prime$ decay is required to be greater than 0.1\,GeV/$c$ to reject transition pions from $D^*$ decays.
 When selecting $\pi^+\pi^-\pi^-$ and $K^-\pi^+\pi^-$ combinations, peaking backgrounds from $K^0_S\pi^-$ and $K_S^0K^-$ components are rejected by requiring that the invariant mass of any $\pi^+\pi^-$ combination satisfy $|M_{\pi^+\pi^-}-M_{K_S^0}|>0.030~$~GeV/$c^2$~\cite{PDG2022}.

 The beam-constrained mass of the ST $D_s^-$ candidate

 is used to suppress the non-$D_s^+D^{*-}_s$ events, where $\vec{p}_{D_s^-}$ is the momentum of the ST $D_s^-$ candidate.
+The $M_{\rm BC}$ of the direct $D^-_s$ candidate form a peak around 2.04 GeV/$c^2$ with a resolution of (1.9-2.8) MeV, while it ranges in $(2.01, 2.07)$ GeV/$c^2$ for the in-direct $D^-_s$ candidate.
 The requirements on $M_{\rm BC}$ for the eight center-of-mass energies are listed in Table~\ref{tab:mbc}, which retain the $D_s^-$ mesons from both the $e^+e^-$ annihilation and the $D_s^{*-}$ decay.
+The efficiency loss due to the $M_{\rm BC}$ selection is not more than 3\% for each energy point.
 In each event, we only keep the candidate with the $D_s^-$ recoil mass

 closest to the nominal $D_s^{*+}$ mass~\cite{PDG2022} per tag mode per charge.
+The probability of the best candidate selection for individual tag modes ranges in (82-99)\%.
 Figure~\ref{fig:stfit} shows the invariant mass ($M_{\rm tag}$) spectra of the accepted ST candidates with all datasets.

 At each energy point, the ST yield for each tag mode is obtained by a fit to the corresponding $M_{\rm tag}$ spectrum.
 The signal is described by the MC-simulated shape convolved with a Gaussian function representing the resolution difference between data and MC simulation.
 For the tag mode $D^-_s\to K_S^0K^-$, the peaking background from $D^-\to K^0_S\pi^-$ is described by the MC-simulated shape smeared with the same Gaussian function as used in the signal shape with the magnitude free in the fit.
 The non-peaking background is modeled by a second- or third-order Chebychev polynomial function, which is validated with the inclusive MC sample.
 The fit results of $M_{\rm tag}$ summed over all energy points are shown in Fig.~\ref{fig:stfit}.
 The events in the signal regions are kept for further analysis.
+The fraction of the $e^+e^-\to\gamma(\pi^0)D^{\pm}_sD_s^{\mp}$ process is about (0.7-1.1)\% in the fitted yield of ST $D_s^-$ mesons for each tag mode, and has been subtracted away from individual fitted ST yield.
 As an example, the ST yields in data and the ST efficiencies at 4.178 GeV are shown in Table~\ref{tab:styields}.
 The total ST yields at the different energy points are summarized in Table~\ref{tab:sigeff}.